OMNI-SLO-Monitoring/monitoring-frontend/README.md

 ### Monitoring-selection:

 The combined frontend also offers the feature to register multiple services that are to be monitored.
-Upon registration, the Error-response monitor stores the respective information about the service in the database and will ony accept incoming logs from those services, rejecting services that are not registered in the database.
+Upon registration, the Issue Creator will only assess those logs retrieved from the Kafka Queue whose corresponding service is already registered.
+The services are stored in the database of the Issue Creator.

 ### Logs: